 Microsoft would also come to dominate the office suite market with Microsoft Office.
 The company has diversified in recent years into the video game industry with the Xbox and its successor, the Xbox 360 as well as into the consumer electronics and digital services market with Zune, MSN and the Windows Phone OS.
 The ensuing rise of stock in the company’s 1986 initial public offering (IPO) made an estimated three billionaires and 12,000 millionaires…

-Read more →Blazor WebAssembly Authentication with Azure AD
+Read more →Blazor WebAssembly Preview: Building Production-Ready SPAs with C# and .NET

 Read more →